XCOM 2: Critical reception

-XCOM 2 received "generally favorable" reviews, according to video game review aggregator Metacritic.
+XCOM 2 received "generally favorable" reviews, according to video game review aggregator platform Metacritic.
 Nic Rowen from Destructoid praised the game for building on the original and expanding the number of tactical options offered to players.
 He also liked the new enemies, which force players to rethink their tactics before they plan their attacks.
 Maxwell McGee from GamesRadar+ agreed, singling out the new soldier classes that enable players to use new strategies to defeat enemies.
 The Guardians Rich Stanton described the gameplay as "rewarding" because every turn may bring ramifications players need to consider.
 Writing for Polygon, Charlie Hall stated that he enjoyed the concealment system, which he felt that successfully adds new variations to the XCOM formula.
 Chris Bratt from Eurogamer agreed, calling the new system "satisfying".
 Ben Reeves from Game Informer called the gameplay "nerve-wracking" because of the game's intense difficulty; he lauded the balanced gameplay classes, which offer players gameplay options to outsmart the enemies.
 Procedural generation system received generally positive reviews, with both Reeves and Mike Mahardy from GameSpot saying that it has boosted the game's replay value, extended the game's longevity and made each map believable.
 Dan Stapleton from IGN admired the procedural generation technology and enjoyed the game's diverse missions.